BlueBrain/MorphIO/doc/feature/morphologyRead.md

 state and data, and we should remove the write API at the same time.
 It has the disadvantage of loading all data deferred from the ctor, which requires out of core loading (or batching) for large amounts of morphologies.
-Client code using the brain API already has this constraint.
+Client code using the morphio API already has this constraint.
 While this seems to be more complex, actual plugin implementations become simpler since all of the threading and synchronization will be done in the plugin base class.